HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 The installation of macOS differs from version to others, some version needs a specific SMBIOS to install, other must be installed from Terminal to bypass the signature issue.

-In this section I will explain
+In this section I will explain in details how to prepare the installer, install each version of macOS, and apply updates and patches.

+The installation will be chronological.

 <details>
 <summary><strong>Mac OS X Tiger (10.4.11)</strong></summary>